accel-brain/accel-brain-code/Automatic-Summarization/README.md

 The function of this library is automatic summarization using a kind of natural language processing.
 This library enable you to create a summary with the major points of the original document or web-scraped text that filtered by text clustering.

+## Documentation

+Full documentation is available on https://code.accel-brain.com/Automatic-Summarization/ .
+This document contains information on functionally reusability, functional scalability and functional extensibility.

 ## Installation

 Install using pip: